PiPi-ineq/PiPi_old/README.md

-# PiPi
+PiPi
-This is a repository to share PiPi package (R) to compute political inequality index among countries.
+====

+An R-package to compute egini-index in order to determine political inequality

+- pkg An updated version of the package (in progress)